JonathanPTM/mollie-interface/README.md

-This package is a clone of https://github.com/mollie/laravel-cashier-mollie but changed to fit my needs.
+$localSubscriptionThis package is a clone of https://github.com/mollie/laravel-cashier-mollie but changed to fit my needs.